Ashwagandha for Sleep: Does KSM-66 Actually Help?

 1. Cortisol reduction.
 A landmark study found that KSM-66 ashwagandha reduced serum cortisol levels by 27.9% over 60 days (Chandrasekhar et al., 2012, PubMed).
 Lower evening cortisol means your nervous system can actually downshift into sleep mode.

 4. HPA axis regulation.
-By calming the hypothalamic-pituitary-adrenal (HPA) axis — your body's central stress command center — ashwagandha reduces the overall state of nervous system arousal that prevents sleep.
+By calming the hypothalamic-pituitary-adrenal (HPA) axis, your body's central stress command center — ashwagandha may help reduce the combined state of nervous system arousal that prevents sleep.
 This is a root-cause approach rather than just masking symptoms.

 What the Clinical Research Says